 SEM campaign optimization efforts shouldn’t be restricted to any one point in time.
 Testing and optimizing is an ongoing process that needs to be addressed regularly so your strategies remain competitive.

-There are several areas where optimization efforts can have very positive effects for your campaign.
+There are several areas where optimization efforts can have very positive effects on your campaign.
 Things to pay attention to are:

 - Search ad account structure